best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Open-closed

-> Objects and functions should be open for extension, but closed for modification
+> Objects and functions should be open for extension, but closed for modification.

 This means that it should be possible to extend the functionality of classes or functions, without modifying their source code or how they work.
 For example, extension of a class or function could be carried out through sub-classing or wrapper functions and decorators, respectively.